monti212/pop/ROLE_HIERARCHY_UPDATE_SUMMARY.md

 | `free` | `free` | Free user (unchanged) |

 **IMPORTANT:** Users who previously had `prime` role with admin access will LOSE admin access after this migration.
 They will retain premium features but cannot access the admin dashboard.

+### Pencils of Promise Admin Users:

+The following users will automatically be assigned the `admin` role:
+- **skpo@pencilsofpromise.org**
+- **sklu@pencilsofpromise.org**
+- **ddavordzi@pencilsofpromise.org**

+**How it works:**
+1. If these users already exist, their role will be updated to `admin` immediately
+2. If they sign up in the future, they will automatically be assigned `admin` role
+3. A database trigger ensures automatic admin role assignment for these emails

 ---